charithjj/aws_lambda_1/README.md

      "function-handler"     : "aws_lambda1::aws_lambda1.Function::FunctionHandler",
      "function-name"        : "Friendly_function_name" (Optional friendly name for the lambda)

+     When publish create a user with AWSLambdaBasicExecutionRole which has CloudWatch Log writing permissions

+# launchSettings.json
-launchSettings.json : This file contains the profile for Mock Lambda Test Tool.
-This helps to test locally
+    This file contains the profile for Mock Lambda Test Tool.
+This helps to test locally.
+    AWS uses .net6 runtime for this project